 Aside from placing homeless animals into forever homes, we devote our resources the following prevention programs to reduce future pet homelessness.
-Please consider supporting these lifesaving programs so that we can continue our important work as as our funds allow.
+Please consider supporting these lifesaving programs so that we can continue our important work as our funds allow.

 Through our Transporting Animals Into Loving Situations (TAILS) program, annually, we rescue nearly 2,500 cats and dogs in need from high-risk animal shelters near and far.
 Because of our vast medical resources, we are able to save animals with special medical needs from an animal shelter where they would otherwise be put down for a lack of space.